procrastinate-org/procrastinate/docs/discussions.md

 resources will be better used with fewer sub-workers or a larger pool, but there are many factors to take into account when [sizing your pool](https://wiki.postgresql.org/wiki/Number_Of_Database_Connections).

-### Mind the `worker_timeout`
+### Mind the `polling_interval`

 Even when the database doesn't notify workers regarding newly deferred jobs, idle workers still poll the database every now and then, just in case.
-There could be previously locked jobs that are now free, or scheduled jobs that have reached the ETA. `worker_timeout` is the {py:meth}`App.run_worker` parameter (or the equivalent CLI flag) that sizes this "every now and then".
+There could be previously locked jobs that are now free, or scheduled jobs that have reached the ETA. `polling_interval` is the {py:meth}`App.run_worker` parameter (or the equivalent CLI flag) that sizes this "every now and then".

-On a non-concurrent idle worker, a database poll is run every `<worker_timeout>` seconds.
-On a concurrent worker, sub-workers poll the database every `<worker_timeout>*<concurrency>` seconds.
-This ensures that, on average, the time between each database poll is still `<worker_timeout>` seconds.

-The initial timeout for the first loop of each sub-worker is modified so that the workers are initially spread across all the total length of the timeout, but the randomness in job duration could create a situation where there is a long gap between polls.
-If you find this to happen in reality, please open an issue, and lower your `worker_timeout`.

-Note that as long as jobs are regularly deferred, or there are enqueued jobs, sub-workers will not wait and this will not be an issue.
-This is only about idle workers taking time to notice that a previously unavailable job has become available.
+A worker will keep fetching new jobs as long as they have capacity to process them.
+The polling interval starts from the moment the last attempt to fetch a new job yields no result.

 ## Procrastinate's usage of PostgreSQL functions and procedures